aleshaleksey/fansys23/13-crafting-imbuing.md

 Crafting lies at the heart of both human civilisation, and, indirectly, many RPGs, even if there are no explicit mechanics for it in a given gaming system.

-In FanSys, any item that is described in the game can be crafted бы either player or non-player characters.
+In FanSys, any item that is described in the game can be crafted by either player or non-player characters.
 Although using the crafting system does not fit all games, due to the requisite time costs.

+___
 ## Crafting

 ### The Crafting Process
+1. Decide what you want craft.
+2. Work out what the material, equipment, skill and time requirements are.
+2. Acquire the materials and equipment for it.
+3. Declare that you are crafting (eg "I am crafting a steel halberd").
+4. Spend half of the time and make a skill roll (the roll is made in secret by the DM).
+5. Finish successfully (spend the rest of the time), fail (spend only half the time and material), or fail catastrophically (spend all the time and material).

+___
 ### Skills Used
 Depending on what is being created different skills are used.
 Sometimes multiple skills are needed.
 For example, building a castle may require masonry and carpentry for the structure, engineering for the design, tinkering for traps and so on.
 Thus common sense should be applied.
 In cases where multiple skills are needed, each skill roll must succeed for the crafting to succeed.
 A roll is not necessarily required.
 For example, it can be assumed that a hundred workers will eventually build a castle, and the poor rolls of some will merely cancel out the brilliant rolls of others.